NomadCode33/Furtado-Associates-Projects/West Seattle Light Rail Survey/README.md

 After we are done for teh day, we go back to the office.

-We upload all the data into the office database with the correct file format which also included scanning the legal book andother documents so everyone can view them.
+We upload all the data into the office database with the correct file format which also included scanning the legal book and other documents so everyone can view data.

 Trimble S/VX Total Stations